Last updated on 2026-04-08

 Career Options

-• Game Developer: Design and create video games, working on everything from concept development to programming and testing.
+- Game Developer: Design and create video games, working on everything from concept to execution.

-• Software Engineer: Develop software applications, focusing on coding, debugging, and software design principles.
+- Software Engineer: Develop software applications, focusing on coding, testing, and debugging.

-• AI Programmer: Implement artificial intelligence algorithms in games, enhancing player experiences through intelligent non-player characters.
+- AI Programmer: Implement artificial intelligence algorithms to enhance gameplay and create intelligent non-player characters.

-• Technical Artist: Bridge the gap between art and programming, ensuring that visual elements are effectively integrated into game engines.
+- Technical Artist: Bridge the gap between art and programming, ensuring visual elements are optimized for game performance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.